Energy Efficiency Improvement Scheme

 Importantly, close to 19,000 lower income households have so far benefited.

 The EEIS is constantly evolving.
-For example, the ACT Legislative Assembly is currently considering legislation that would extend the EEIS for another 10 years, from 2021 to the end of 2030.
+For example, the ACT Government has extended the EEIS for another 10 years, from 2021 to the end of 2030.
 New insulation and business heating and cooling activities have also recently been added to the scheme.

 For the latest information on the EEIS please visit our News and Events page.